kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 ## Possible Advanced Features

 **_Social Media Integration_** <br>
   We have been looking into integrating the Facebook API into the application.
-This will allow for users to connect their EvenTile profile to their Facebook accounts so that they can keep track of their friends' events.
+This will allow for users to connect their Eventile profile to their Facebook accounts so that they can keep track of their friends' events.